Kanium/KanuimCogs/welcomeCog/README.md

 # WelcomeCog
 This is the Kanium community/guild welcome cog. it sends a DM to any new user that joins the Kanium discord with a [message](./data/embedded_message.json), which has been templated in a json format.
 Furthermore, this cog allows the ability to monitor discord activity and log it into a specific channel using the specific commands.
-The tracking of the bot resets the daily statistics every 24 hours after the bot has been launched.

 # How to use:
 In order to use our cog you would need to install it onto your instance of [RedBot](https://github.com/Cog-Creators/Red-DiscordBot).

 ## Requirments:
 - Instance of [RedBot](https://github.com/Cog-Creators/Red-DiscordBot)
 - Downloader cog has to be loaded. to load:
     `[Prefix]load downloader`

 ## How to install & load:
 1. `[PREFIX]repo add [RepoName] https://github.com/Kanium/KaniumCogs [ActiveBranch  (EX: Master)] `
 2. `[PREFIX]cog install [RepoName] welcomeCog`
 3. `[PREFIX]load welcomeCog`